sst/guide/_chapters/login-with-aws-cognito.md

 }
 ```

-REWRITE THIS

 We are doing two things of note here.

-1. We grab the `email` and `password` from `this.state` and call Amplify's `Auth.signIn()` method with it.
-This method returns a promise since it will be logging the user asynchronously.
+1. We grab the `email` and `password` and call Amplify's `Auth.signIn()` method.
+This method returns a promise since it will be logging in the user asynchronously.

 2. We use the `await` keyword to invoke the `Auth.signIn()` method that returns a promise.
 And we need to label our `handleSubmit` method as `async`.